husonlab/splitstree6/doc/user-manual.md

 #### Show Splits

-The "Show Splits" algorithm takes a Splits block as input and produces a View block as output.
+The *Show Splits* algorithm takes a Splits block as input and produces a View block as output.
 It provides interactive visualizations of split networks.
 The algorithm has the following options: